chrrrisw/kmel_db/kmel_db_format.md

     many.xxd:0000070: 628f 0400 de98 0400 26a5 0400 6eb1 0400  b.......&...n...
                       ^70 Start of TPE1 name table
                                 ^74 Start of TPE1 title table
-                                          ^78 Start of Performer Ordered Title List ^7c Start of TALB index
+                                          ^78 Start of Performer-Ordered-Title List
+                                                    ^7c Start of TALB index

-The int at offset 0x80 is the offset to the album (TALB) name table.<br>
+The int at offset 0x80 is the offset to the Album (TALB) name table.<br>
-The int at offset 0x84 is the offset to the album (TALB) title table.<br>
+The int at offset 0x84 is the offset to the Album (TALB) title table.<br>
-The int at offset 0x88 is the offset to a list of album ordered titles.<br>
+The int at offset 0x88 is the offset to a list of Album ordered titles.<br>
 The int at offset 0x8c is the offset to an unknown table.

     1.xxd:0000080:    8b02 0000 9f02 0000 a302 0000 0000 0000  ................